 Tender’s hand painted belts are cut, sewn, and foil stamped by hand in England, from leather tanned for 18 months in England using oak bark liquor.
 The buckles are lost wax-cast in England from solid brass, using a caster’s pattern hand constructed in England.

-Green belts are stocked with a lost wax-cast brass ‘wire’ buckle, and navy belts are stocked a ‘keeper’ buckle, however the buckle can be switched for any other Tender brass buckle- please see the Tender Stores for all the options, or contact us with any questions.
-If you wish to choose another buckle, please specify this in the checkout.
+Green belts are stocked with a lost wax-cast brass ‘wire’ buckle, and navy belts are stocked a ‘keeper’ buckle, however the buckle can be switched for most other Tender buckles- more options can be found here.
+Please contact us with any questions, or if you wish to choose another buckle, please specify this in the checkout.